swarna1101/test-chat/README.md

    social-team1   us-central1-a  n2d-standard-2               10.128.0.18  34.41.127.200  RUNNING
    ```

 2. It may take a few minutes for Confidential Space to complete startup checks.
-You can monitor progress via the [GCP Console](https://console.cloud.google.com/welcome?project=verifiable-ai-hackathon).
+You can monitor progress via the [GCP Console](https://console.cloud.google.com/welcome?project=verifiable-ai-hackathon) logs.

-3. **To view device logs:**
    Click on **Compute Engine** → **VM Instances** (in the sidebar) → **Select your instance** → **Serial port 1 (console)**.

    When you see a message like: